 Recent graduates are facing the worst unemployment crisis since the Great Depression — and women are faring worse than men.
 In the early weeks of the pandemic, women filed nearly 59% of unemployment claims, despite being only half of the labor force.

-College attendance is at a record high.
-Yet the price tag of a college education has more than doubled over the past generation while household incomes have barely budged.
-About 44 million borrowers in the U.S. hold around $1.46 trillion in student debt.
+The growing cost of education compounds the problem.
+While college attendance is at a record high, the price tag of college education has more than doubled over the past generation.
+At the same time, household incomes have barely budged.

-Women take about 2 years longer than men to repay student loans.
-From the moment women graduate from college, most face a gender pay gap — which compounds as they age.
+Women take about two years longer than men to repay student loans.
+From the moment women graduate from college, most face a gender pay gap — which widens as they age.
 This makes it even harder to pay off their larger share of student debt.

-As a result, women often put off saving for retirement, buying a home or starting a business.
+As a result, women may put off saving for retirement, buying a home or starting a business.